 UPNS 423W Evidence Based Approaches to Professional Nursing Practice - 3 credits

-UPNS 428 Nursing Leadership: Building Leadership Capacity - 3 credits
+UPNS 428 Organizational and Clinical Leadership in Nursing and Healthcare - 3 credits

 This course provides the student with the opportunity to reflect on nursing leadership from the vantage point of nursing leaders in different roles and career trajectories.
 Focus is on use of outcome data to evaluate nursing care delivery systems and propose quality improvement initiatives, consider enduring practice issues, social justice/diversity issues, as well as, address personal and professional development.
 Students will address how nursing leadership influences patient care, nursing practice and personal/professional development.